Claiming tax deductible employment expenses

 Course and examination fees

-If you're obliged by the terms of your employment contract to achieve success in a professional qualification for your current role and you have to pay for it yourself, you can make a claim for the expense.
+The only exception to this is if you're obliged by the terms of your employment contract to achieve success in a professional qualification for your current role and you have to pay for it yourself.

 If your employer pays towards the costs of any expense